'I was living in factory for three years': The reason why Elon Musk slept under his desk

 Elon Musk is known mostly for being the world's second richest man, Twitter's owner or Tesla's CEO, he is also known for his cryptic sense of humour via tweets but an anecdote illustrates that he believes in leading by example.

-Musk has now revealed that his primary residences weren't any of his houses or villas but Tesla factories in Nevada and Fremont for almost three years.
+Musk in a conversation from November last year revealed that his primary residences weren't any of his houses or villas but Tesla factories in Nevada and Fremont for almost three years.

 Musk said he used to sleep on a couch in the factories, but moved to sleep on the floor under his desk so his team could see him during shift changes.
 He also said that sleeping on the floor was "damn uncomfortable" and made him "smell like dust".